 Is it hard to get in?
-Yes and no. We receive twice as many applications as we have space for.
+Admissions is competitive.
 We select students based on an objective points system (see nursing website for selection criteria).
 If you earn enough points to place in the top 120 (or top 30 for the articulation track program), you will be one of the 120 students we select each year.

 What will be covered in the program?
-Pharmaceutical calculations, diabetes, nutrition, clinical/lab skills, cardiology, lungs, fluid and electrolytes, acute care, maternity, pediatrics, psychiatric care, oncology, geriatrics, neurology, cultural sensitivity, etc. It is an intensive, fast-paced program.
+Pharmaceutical calculations, diabetes, nutrition, clinical/lab skills, cardiology, respiratory, fluid and electrolytes, acute care, maternity, pediatrics, psychiatric care, oncology, geriatrics, neurology, and concepts related to diversity.
+It is an intensive, fast-paced program.